Struggling when your newborn fights sleep for hours? Learn 12 tricks that actually work so you can get the rest you and

 3. Feed your newborn

 I would shoot dagger eyes at anyone who suggested I feed my little one whenever he’d fuss.
-As the only one who could breastfeed, I felt resentful at this time-consuming task that left me glued to my seat for who knows how long.
+As the only one who could breastfeed, I resented this time-consuming task that left me glued to my seat for who knows how long.

 But in hindsight, and later with my twins, I learned that babies cry mostly because of hunger.
 And if you’ve ever tried to fall asleep hungry, you know it’s not always a pleasant experience.
-Your newborn may be tired, but if he’s also hungry, he’ll remember his hunger even as he drifts off.
+Your newborn may be tired, but his hunger will make drifting off to sleep impossible.

 And if he continues to fight sleep after feeding, make sure he’s actually awake the whole time he’s supposed to be eating.
 Tickle, switch positions, and listen for a “swallowing” sound to know that he’s eating and not simply sucking to sleep.